 Their system is built for the internet age, so it’s not like a clunky banking system stuck in the 1990s.
 Taxes for Expats uses their own encrypted data storage system where you have access to your files in the “My Documents” section and you can always see the progress of your filing.

 You start out with a free consultation (a $50 fee is applied to your filing cost) and much of the work is questionnaire based.
 You fill in your vitals, there’s an “If this than that” set of equations behind the scenes, and then you know costs and documents required.
 No frantic back-and-forth emails at the last minute because something you didn’t know about is required.

 Naturally you want someone really trustworthy to handle such a sensitive operation around your business or income.
 This company has great reviews no matter where you look: BBB, Facebook, LinkedIn, TrustPilot, etc.

 Taxes for Expats will handle all the functions your normal family accountant would at home, including interpreting IRS letters or representing you in a dispute.
 Assuming your needs are in line with what most filers require though, it’s easy to figure out how much you’ll pay:

 There are a lot of funky rules for Americans living abroad, like the foreign earned income exclusion and the need to report foreign bank assets.
 You probably have better things to do than sort all these out on your own.
 If you use a company like Expat Tax Services, you can free up your time for running your business or just having more fun.
-They’re not the only company out there–I interviewed one of their competitors in my cheap living abroad book because the founder lives in Bali—but I like these guys because they’re very up-front about what you should ask when comparing tax filing services like theirs.
+They’re not the only company out there–I interviewed one of their competitors (Greenback Tax Services) in my cheap living abroad book because the founder lives in Bali—but I like these guys because they’re very up-front about what you should ask when comparing tax filing services like theirs.